hejran7/PI-Pwn/README.md

 # PI Pwn
+Note: This PI-Pwn was released by Stooged on May-23-2024 that works great on some ps4 slim models.
 This is a script to setup <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a> and <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn_cpp</a> on the raspberry pi and run <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a> on the PS4 fw 11.0, 10.01, 10.00, 9.60, 9.00<br>
 It also supports internet access after pwn and access to ftp, klog and binloader servers launched by goldhen.<br>
 A dns blocker is also installed and used to prevent updates.<br>